CUTR-at-USF/bullrunner-gtfs-realtime-generator/README.md

 Desktop application that retrieves AVL data from the USF Bull Runner's AVL system and produces Trip Updates and Vehicle Positions files in GTFS-realtime format.

-Protobuf URL endpoints for hte feed:
+Protobuf URL endpoints for the feed:

 * tripUpdatesUrl = `http://localhost:8088/trip-updates`
 * vehiclePositionsUrl = `http://localhost:8088/vehicle-positions`